 In Atlanta, Georgia, CVT extends rehabilitative care to refugees and asylum seekers, incorporating the specialized care that is most effective for survivors of torture who have fled their countries to the U.S. in search of safety and a new beginning.
-For an overview of our care, download the CVT Georgia brochure here.

 Note: Since the COVID-19 crisis, CVT offers clients the option of receiving services via telehealth but also continue to see clients in the clinic.
 We are taking new referrals.

-CVT Georgia uses a holistic model of care that incorporates psychotherapy, clinical case management and professional interpretation to address the unique needs of clients in a safe therapeutic space.
-We also work to support human rights and the lives of refugees and asylum seekers in the state of Georgia, engaging in policy advocacy to enable clients to rebuild their lives and restore their hope after surviving torture.
-In addition to policy advocacy, our external relations work also includes fund development and communications/community relations.
+In recent years, we also worked to support human rights and the lives of refugees and asylum seekers in the state of Georgia, engaging in policy advocacy to enable clients to rebuild their lives and restore their hope after surviving torture.

 “The services that CVT brings to the community are so critical.
 There’s such a lack of mental health services, broadly speaking.
 But when you add the additional cultural and linguistic barriers that often may preclude some of the clients that we serve from seeking some of those services—to have an organization that is sensitive to those needs is really important.”— Justin Howell, IRC executive director for Atlanta, Tallahassee and Miami